 He approaches his cases with a problem-solving mindset.
 Each case is as different as the family member he represents, and as a result, his approach to resolving cases is customized to the client.
 While parties can keep control of their own solutions by resolving matters outside of the courtroom, Joel recognizes the when settlement does not or cannot happen on reasonable terms, parties need a confident advocate in the courtroom.
 And he also recognizes that, sometimes, the resolution of contested issues by the trial court needs to be challenged in the Court of Appeals or the Supreme Court.
 Joel’s approach is compassionate, direct, and detail-oriented, and he is prepared to resolve his clients’ cases and protect his clients’ interests in the most efficient way possible.

 Joel is involved in his community as a writer and a volunteer.
 He takes pro bono cases through the Justice Center, The El Paso County Court’s Civil Pro Bono Panel, the Colorado Bar Association’s Appellate Pro Bono Program, and the Rocky Mountain Children’s Law Center.
 He is also involved in the El Paso County Bar Association, where he has held several leadership roles.
 He contributes a monthly column to the Pikes Peak Lawyer, and his writing has been featured in the Colorado Lawyer, the Denver Post, and several academic publications.

-Joel and his wife, Rebecca, live in Colorado Springs, where they can be found hiking with their energetic puppy (and part-time office mascot), Riley.
+Joel and his wife, Rebecca, live in Colorado Springs, where they can be found hiking with their energetic puppy (and office mascot), Riley.